Locations:

 No. A doula can provide support and advocacy during birth.
 Only a medical professional can provide treatment or deliver your baby.

 Many people who work with doulas are glad they received the additional support.
 Providers also recognize the important work that doulas do.
-Having a doula attend to your emotional needs in the delivery room enables your care team to focus entirely on helping you deliver a healthy baby.
+Having a doula attend to your emotional needs in the delivery room can help your care team focus entirely on delivering a healthy baby.

 A note from Cleveland Clinic